Regrets? She's had a few, Lewinsky says of Clinton scandal

 Lewinsky dropped from sight after the scandal.
 She got a master's degree in social psychology from the London School of Economics and has lived in Los Angeles, New York and Portland, Oregon.

-“I turned down offers that would have earned me more than $10 million, because they didn’t feel like the right thing to do,” she said.
+“I turned down offers that would have earned me more than $10 million (6 million pounds), because they didn’t feel like the right thing to do,” she said.

 Lewinsky said she was strongly tempted to kill herself several times during the investigations and in one or two periods after.